dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 #### 2. Training autonomous model.

-The model.py file contains the code for training and saving the convolution neural network.
+The model.py file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
 Training can be carried out by executing
 ```sh
 python model.py
 ```